 Tick and Level-2 Order Book Data Sources

 Level-2 data is an advanced data source in quantitative trading, containing order book depth, tick-by-tick trades, and more.
-This article introduces channels for obtaining L2 data and related technologies.
+This article compares Tick/L2 sources for China, Hong Kong, US, Japan, futures, FX, and crypto markets.

 1. What Level-2 Order Book Data Contains